Last updated on December 5, 2022

 Dramatic Finale | Illustration by Steve Argyle

 Like I said earlier, there are just too many infinite combos in MTG to mention all of them.
-It’s a complex game with complex mechanics and an outstanding number of cards to choose from, so it’s highly possible that there are some combos still undiscovered.
+It’s a complex game with complex mechanics and an outstanding number of cards to choose from, so it’s highly possible that there are undiscovered combos wading in your card pool.

-If you think there are some combos missing that I should have mentioned, let us know in the comments below or find us over on Twitter!
+If you think there is a combo missing that I should have mentioned, let us know in the comments below or find us on Twitter!

 Follow Draftsim for awesome articles and set updates: